cisco-open/jalapeno/docs/2_Jalapeno_installation.md

 # Jalapeno Installation in Microk8s

-Jalapeno is very easy to deploy in this single cluster environment.

 Note: prior to deploying, we recommend setting your Internal BGP ASN(s), and optionally, the ASNs of any direct or transit BGP peers you wish to track.
 These settings are found in:

 https://github.com/cisco-ie/jalapeno/blob/master/processors/topology/topology_dp.yaml